buresjan/meshgen/documentation/voxels.md

 ```

 Pipeline: `.geo → STL → voxels`.
 Generates an STL via `mesher.gmsh_surface(name, **kwargs)` then voxelizes it.
 Returns a boolean occupancy array.
+Requires the Gmsh Python module; a descriptive `RuntimeError` is raised if it is unavailable.

 Example: